jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Exempt amount
 (4) The amount that the employer pays to or on behalf of the employee as an allowance for the plain clothes is exempt income of the employee.

+### CW 17D Payments related to health or safety
+When this section applies
+(1) This section applies when an employer pays an amount to, or on behalf of, an employee that is related to the employee’s health or safety and is aimed at managing the risks to health and safety in the workplace as provided for under the Health and Safety at Work Act 2015.
+Exempt income
+(2) The amount paid by the employer is exempt income of the employee to the extent to which the payment is for a benefit that would be excluded by section CX 24 from being a fringe benefit if the benefit was a non-cash benefit provided to the employee.

 ### CW 18 Allowance for additional transport costs
 Exempt income
 (1) An allowance that an employee receives from an employer to reimburse the employee’s additional transport costs is exempt income to the extent to which the employee incurs the costs in connection with their employment and for the employer’s benefit or convenience.